 AMaGA NT is a small committee of dedicated museum and gallery professionals and practitioners who volunteer their time to support AMaGA Territory members and represent Territory practitioners and volunteers to the national association.
-In its work, the committee strives to enhance the value of Australia’s collections, public programs and stories and believes this is best achieved by sharing knowledge, developing skills, inspiring innovation and providing leadership and an authoritative voice in protecting and promoting our arts and cultural heritage.
+In its work, the committee strives to enhance the value of Australia’s collections, public programs and stories, and believes this is best achieved by sharing knowledge, developing skills, inspiring innovation and providing leadership in protecting and promoting our arts and cultural heritage.

 AMaGA NT Organisational members